 We are often asked about printed boxes.
 Printing adds cents (and sense) to your box allowing branding and product/company information to be seen by your customers.

-Tips for printing: The sheet is made, including the horizontal creases, prior to printing so keeping the borders of your print 10mm from these edges helps your box to look great.
+Flexo accounts for 90% of all cardboard box printing.
+It is high speed and part of the box making process.
+When ordering an RSC (Regular box) The sheet is made, including the horizontal creases, prior to printing so keeping the borders of your print 10mm from the horizontal creases helps your box to look great.
 100% print is possible but requires full die cutting.

 There is no cost difference between large areas and small areas of print as far as the cost to manufacture is concerned.
 The only difference is in the cost of the printing stereo (plate).

 We often advise customers to determine the largest amount of data possible to fit on their printed boxes.
 The savings for minimising print area is not worth it in the long run.
-Remember that stereo charges are only due when the job is new and the stereo is created and after that only the unit rate is charged.
+Remember that stereo charges are only due on the first order when the stereo is created and after that only the unit rate is charged.